learning-zone/javascript-basics/README.md

 #### Q. ***Can you give an example of a curry function and why this syntax offers an advantage?***

 Currying is a pattern where a function with more than one parameter is broken into multiple functions that, when called in series, will accumulate all of the required parameters one at a time.
 This technique can be useful for making code written in a functional style easier to read and compose.
-It's important to note that for a function to be curried, it needs to start out as one function, then broken out into a sequence of functions that each accepts one parameter.
+It is important to note that for a function to be curried, it needs to start out as one function, then broken out into a sequence of functions that each accepts one parameter.

 ```javascript
 function curry(fn) {